X

 Park Rangers can help answer questions about open spaces, trails, park rules and much more.

-Ranger Ryan
+Lead Ranger RyanLead Ranger Ryan

-Ryan is a full time law enforcement ranger.
+Ryan is a full time ranger.
 Originally from Chicago, Ryan grew up in Evergreen, Colorado where he developed a passion for fishing, hunting, hiking, and camping.
 Ryan has experience as a park ranger and animal control officer for the city of Aurora and was a seasonal park ranger with South Suburban at Rueter Hess Reservoir in summer of 2021.
 Ryan loves to share his knowledge of parks, natural resources, fishing, and wildlife with all who visit the parks, and makes the best venison jerky this side of the Continental Divide.

-Ranger Maddie
+Senior Ranger MaddieSenior Ranger Maddie

-Ranger Emily
+Ranger EmilyRanger Emily